LemonDrop847/learnshe/README.md

 ## Problem Statement

-Women's economic development and empowerment has always been a topic of concern.
+Women's economic development and empowerment have always been a topic of concern.
 Despite having the potential and skills, they are not getting a platform to show it to the world.
 There are less opportunities for women in our country where they both learn and earn.
-Women's self-sustenance has often been obscured and needs to be focused more.
+Women's self-sustenance has often been obscured and needs to be focused on more.

+## Objective

+This project aims to:
+* Provide a collection of data regarding the skills that users have mentioned.
+* To suggest skill lessons according to users' field of interest using AI/ML.
+* Also provides a set of materials needed for learning a particular skill.

+## Proposed Solution

+## Proposed TechStack

 # Getting Started with Create React App